 - If staying at The Best Western South Coast Inn, simply use the airport courtesy phone to call the Inn for pickup.
 If staying at Ramada Ltd., just take a taxi; your fare will be reimbursed.

 - Lisa Stewart – Chief Administrative Officer.
-In close coordination with the Director, manages overall KITP operations, policy, facility, budget and staffing.
-Phone: (805) 893-6316.
+Manages overall KITP operations, policy, facility, budget and staffing.
+Phone: (805) 893-6316

 - David Kaczorowski – Program Manager.
 Manages non-scientific aspects of KITP programs.
-Is a primary contact for participants with logistical questions and Family Fund inquiries.
-Phone: (805) 893-6387.
+Primary contact for participants with logistical questions and Family Fund inquiries.
+Phone: (805) 893-6387

 - Tim Czerniec - Database Developer.
 Primary contact for questions regarding the online application system.
 Phone: (805) 893-6396